 Forgot Password in ASP.NET Core Identity

-In this article, I will discuss How to Implement the Forgot Password Functionality in ASP.NET Core Identity.
-Please read our previous article discussing How to Block Login if Email is not Confirmed in ASP.NET Core Identity.
+In this article, I will discuss how to implement the Forgot Password Functionality in ASP.NET Core Identity.
+Please read our previous article discussing External Identity Providers in ASP.NET Core Identity.

 Forgot Password in ASP.NET Core Identity

-How to Implement Forget Password in ASP.NET Core Identity:
+How to Implement Forgot Password in ASP.NET Core Identity:

-To Implement Forget Password in ASP.NET Core Identity, we need to follow the below steps:
+To implement Forget Password in ASP.NET Core Identity, we need to follow the steps below:

 • User Requests Password Reset: The user clicks on the “Forget Password” link and enters their email address.